zos-spark/client-retention-demo/README.md

 To perform an IVT of a Spark on z/OS deployment one would do the following:

-1. Install and configure the [IBM z/OS Platform for Apache Spark](http://www-03.ibm.com/systems/z/os/zos/apache-spark.html) with APAR
+1. Install and configure the [IBM z/OS Platform for Apache Spark](http://www-03.ibm.com/systems/z/os/zos/apache-spark.html).
 2. Prime the z/OS data sources with sample demo data.
 3. Install the Scala Workbench
 4. Install the Interactive Insights Workbench (I2W) and MongoDB